-"Compared to the Chinese school, the Catalan school is a leisure activity."
+Joan Cortada: "Compared to the Chinese school, the Catalan school is a leisure activity."

 Joan Cortada teaches Spanish at a university in Beijing and emphasizes that the Chinese education system is highly regulated and hierarchical.

-Juan values his university's eminently practical focus.
-Students study Spanish and other topics such as economics, biotechnology, artificial intelligence, and so on.
+Joan values her university's eminently practical approach.
+Students study Spanish and other topics, such as economics, biotechnology, and artificial intelligence.
 This duality gives them an edge when facing the job market.
+It combines the experience of teaching in the classroom with the creativity of developing other tools, in her case focused on creating audiovisuals, video games, and AI applications.

 For him, the advantage he's found in Chinese universities is that they make room for foreign professors.
 If "you want to stick to the program and the manual, they won't ask for more," but he adds that they are open to other proposals.
 The other side of the truth is that foreign professors are always an exception and will never be integrated into the institution's organizational structure.